i-am-bee/bee-agent-framework/docs/backend.md

       error: z.string(),
     }),
   ]),
-  messages: [
-    Message.of({
-      role: Role.USER,
-      text: "Generate a profile of a citizen of Europe.", }),
+  messages: [new UserMessage("Generate a profile of a citizen of Europe.")], });
-  ],
-});
 console.log(response.object);
 ```